-- $F(\bar{\varphi}) \ (= \varphi \text{ is false in the primary semantics}) \leftrightarrow T(\overline{not \varphi})$ - $U(\bar{\varphi}) \ (= \varphi \text{ is undetermined in the primary semantics}) \\ \leftrightarrow \operatorname{not} T(\bar{\varphi}) \wedge \operatorname{not} F(\bar{\varphi})$

-According to the truth value of the sentence $\varphi$ in the primary semantics we determine which of the previous sentences are true and which are false in the final semantics.
-For example, if $\varphi$ is false in the primary semantics then $F(\bar{\varphi})$ is true while others $(T(\bar{\varphi}) \text{ and } U(\bar{\varphi}))$ are false in the final semantics.

-Once the final two-valued valuations of atomic sentences are determined in this way, valuation of every sentence is determined by means of the classical truth value conditions and the principle of recursion.
+$F(\overline{\varphi})$ (" φ is false in the primary semantics") $\leftrightarrow T(\overline{not \varphi})$ U($\overline{\varphi}$)(" φ is undetermined in the primary semantics") $\leftrightarrow not T(\overline{\varphi})$ and not $F(\overline{\varphi})$ According to the truth value of the sentence φ in the primary semantics we determine which of the previous sentences are true and which are false in the final semantics.
+For example, if φ is false in the primary semantics then $F(\overline{\varphi})$ is true while others $(T(\overline{\varphi}) \text{ and } U(\overline{\varphi}))$ are false in the final semantics.
+Once the final two-valued valuations of atomic sentences are determined in this way, the final valuation of every sentence is determined by means of the classical truth value conditions and the principle of recursion.
 This valuation not only preserves the primary logical meaning of the truth predicate (as the truth predicate of the primary semantics) but it also coincides with the primary valuation where it is determined.
-Namely, if $T(\bar{\varphi})$ is true in the primary semantics then $\varphi$ is true in the primary semantics, so $T(\bar{\varphi})$ is true in the final semantics.
-If $T(\bar{\varphi})$ is false in the primary semantics then $\varphi$ is false in the primary semantics, so $T(\bar{\varphi})$ is false in the final semantics.
-Since the truth value conditions for compound sentences are the same in both semantics, this coincidence spreads through all sentences which have determined value in the primary valuation.
-Therefore $T(\bar{\varphi}) \to \varphi$ and $F(\bar{\varphi}) \to not \varphi$ are true sentences in the final semantics.

-I think that when a language user is confronted with the paradox of truth, his thinking ends in this final semantics.
+I think that when a language user is confronted with a paradox of truth, his thinking ends in this final semantics.
 Therefore, the solution to the paradoxes of truth should include this semantics.
-Although both the primary and the final semantics share the same linguistic forms, it is clear that the final semantics is the minimum metalanguage for the primary semantics by which we complete the analysis of paradoxical situations.
-At the end of his work, Kripke himself warns that the complete description of paradoxical situations in a language with the truth predicate belongs to a metalanguage which has its own concept of truth, so the analysis of the concept of truth with fixed points remains incomplete, as in Tarski's approach.
-Kripke writes [Kripke, 1975, p.
-714]:
+Although both the primary and the final semantics share the same linguistic forms, the final semantics is the minimum metalanguage for the primary semantics by which we complete the analysis of paradoxical situations.

+In the end of his article, Kripke warns that the complete description of paradoxical situations in a language with the truth predicate belongs to a metalanguage which has its own concept of truth, so the analysis of the concept of truth with fixed points remains incomplete, as in Tarski's approach.
+Kripke writes (Kripke 1975: 714):